A to D

 (krohnz duh-zeez)

-A chronic form of inflammatory bowel disease.
+A chronic form of inflammatory prednisone bowel disease.
 Crohn’s disease causes severe irritation in the gastrointestinal tract.
 It usually affects the lower small intestine (called the ileum) or the colon, but it can affect the entire gastrointestinal tract.
 Also called regional enteritis and ileitis.
 See also Inflammatory Bowel Disease (IBD) and Granuloma.

 Cryptosporidia